openstack-k8s-operators/openstack-operator/README.md

 This is the primary operator for OpenStack.
 It is a "meta" operator, meaning it serves to coordinate the other operators for OpenStack by watching and configuring their CustomResources (CRs).
-Additionally installing this operator will automatically install all required operator dependencies for installing/managing OpenStack.
+Additionally installing this operator will automatically install all required operator dependencies for installing/managing OpenStack

 ## Description